Rule 13. Entry of Judgment and Relief Granted

 17B A. R. S. Rules Proc.
 Evic.
 Act., Rule 13, AZ ST EVICTION Rule 13

-State Court Rules are current with amendments received through 6/15/21.
+State Court Rules are current with amendments received and effective through 12/1/22.
+The Code of Judicial Administration is current with amendments received through 12/1/22.

 |End of Document|